hphelion/documentation/CarrierGrade/AdminGuideNew/Stacks/carrier-grade-admin-wr-stacks-sample-templates.md

 * **Provisioning.yaml** - Provisions a variety of resources, including provider networks, segmentation ranges, tenant networks, key pairs, Glance images, and flavors, some of which are implemented as a nested stack (by referencing another Heat template).

 * **SimpleServer.yaml** - Creates a single VM instance.
-This template illustrates several custom extensions, incuding support for multiple network attachments, the use of ‘name’ or subnet_name’ to refer to the network, and the ability to specify the vifmodel per network attachment (or NIC).
+This template illustrates several custom extensions, incuding support for multiple network attachments, the use of `name` or `subnet_name` to refer to the network, and the ability to specify the vifmodel per network attachment (or NIC).

 * **DemoAutoScaling.yaml** - Creates a single Load Balancer VM, and an AutoScalingGroup of server VMs that scales based on link utilization.
 This demonstrates a typical in/out autoscaling use case.
 The template also illustrates the use of the RAW UserDataType to pass user data that does not require cf_init for parsing.